ManviSingh20/Jenkins-CI-CD-pipeline/README.md

 9. Copy the path give on the web page and use it in the command sudo cat ____. it will provide with the secret key to for administration access.
 10. install suggested plugins.
 11. create user admin.
+12. save and continue.
+13. start using jenkins.